Iron & Female Fertility

 What does iron do?

 Iron is needed for the transport of oxygen to various organs and tissues via our red blood cells.
 If we don't have enough, we'll have general symptoms of fatigue and "foggy brain" - but even before that a deficiency can be impacting our ovaries and eggs.
 If not enough oxygenated red blood cells are able to make it to the ovary, ovulation can be blocked and/or the eggs that are produced are poor quality.
-(So again, like I mentioned this blog post here, there is a lot more than your age when it comes to egg quality)
+(Like I mentioned this blog post here, there is a lot more than your age when it comes to egg quality)

 There have been several studies that show correlations between low iron levels in your blood, or dietary iron intakes and higher rates of infertility.
 So it's definitely worth checking out and paying attention to prior to TTC, or if you have been struggling for a while.